Jibbedi/turnpro-in-graphql/why-graphql/why-graphql.md

 ### Backend developers

-- ✅ Create an API that supports any number of users
+- ✅ Create a flexible API that supports any number of users
 - ✅ Don't waste time creating endpoints dedicated for a single user
 - ✅ Get detailed insights about how your API is consumed